 Simply knowing your dog is there to alert you to danger may help you sleep more deeply.

-All that warmth, comfort, and safety is great for dogs too.
+All that warmth, comfort, and safety are great for dogs too.
 Co-sleeping can help you develop a strong bond with your dog.

 “…it is best for [dogs] to sleep with men